Reinforcement Learning, Bit by Bit: Variance-IDS with General Value Functions

-One surprising blind spot for the IDS agent is that if in any state the agent is entirely sure of any optimal action, it will \textit{always} select an optimal action.
-This is because the information ratio is non-negative and the expected shortfall, and hence the information ratio, will always be zero for any optimal action.
+One surprising blind spot for the IDS agent is that if in any state the agent is certain that a particular action is optimal then it will \textit{always} select an optimal action at that state.
+This is because the information ratio is zero, and therefore minimal, for the optimal action.
 At first sight this might not seem like a severe problem, but it can have some surprisingly negative consequences.
-To highlight this failure mode, we consider a family of episodic MDPs almost identical to Figure \ref{fig:chain}, but modified so that the final informative state has no chance of being rewarding (see Figure \ref{fig:chain_scale}.
-In this setting, an IDS GVF agent make it all the way to state $\tau-2$, driven by potential information gain.
-However, at state $\tau - 2$ it would never select the revealing action because an optimal action in this state is known and it is not the revealing action.
-This would repeat in subsequent episodes so that the agent would require a number of episodes that grows linearly with the number of states, similar to less sophisticated forms of exploration like Thompson sampling.
+To highlight this failure mode, we consider the informative chain environment described in the previous section, but modify it so that the final informative state has no chance of being rewarding (see Figure \ref{fig:chain_scale}).
+In this setting, an IDS-GVF agent will make it all the way to state $\tau-2$, driven by potential information gain.
+However, at state $\tau - 2$ it would never select the `forward' action and enter the revealing state, because it is certain that `down' is an optimal action at state $\tau - 2$.
+This would repeat in subsequent episodes so that the agent would require a number of episodes that grows linearly with the number of states to find the rewarding policy, similar to less sophisticated forms of exploration like Thompson sampling.

-The issue here is that once an agent is sure of any optimal action in a state, it can never value the potential information gains from potentially non-optimal actions.
-In fact, when viewed over multiple timesteps, it could be worthwhile to take an action \textit{known} to be suboptimal in order to gain more information.
-To account for this possibility we modify variance-IDS by incorporating a pessimistic adjustment to the expected shortfall $\epsilon^{\rm pess}$,
+The issue here is that once an agent is sure of any optimal action in a state, it does not value information gain from other actions.
+This can be problematic because it can be worthwhile to take an action \textit{known} to be suboptimal in order to gain more information.
+To illustrate this possibility, we modify variance-IDS by incorporating a pessimistic adjustment $\epsilon^{\rm pess}$ to the expected shortfall:

 This additional term ensures that highly-informative actions can still be considered even when the optimal action is known.
 We refer to this adjustment as `pessimistic' since it effectively increases the estimated shortfall of each action.
 This term also contrasts with the typical heuristic for exploration via optimism in the face of uncertainty, but maintains the judicious balance between regret and information gain.